Gun249/task-manager/README.md

 ### API Configuration

-The system integrates with Google's Generative AI.
+The system integrates with Gemini.
 Configure your API settings in the `.env` file:

 ```
 apikey=your_api_key_here